ezcater/ezcater_rubocop/README.md

 # ezcater_rubocop

-ezCater custom cops, and eventually shared rubocop configuration.
+ezCater custom cops and shared RuboCop configuration.

 [RuboCop](https://github.com/bbatsov/rubocop) is a static code analyzer that can enforce style conventions as well as identify common problems.